SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds awake
+Silicon suns rise high
-A future dawn, where AI does make
+In skies where humans dare not fly
-The rhythm of our days, a beat so cold
+Algorithms weave, threads so fine
-As machines whispers secrets, young and old
+A future tapestry, all divine

-Their logic reigns, a digital throne
+Machine hearts beat, cold and gray
-Human hearts, a fading tone
+As artificial dawn chases the day
-In virtual skies, a lonely sigh
+In virtual realms, we'll play and stray
-Echoes of a world, where love does die
+Until the line between life and code fades away

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2025